Joan Field: Biography and career

+In 1959, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Field performed and recorded extensively in Europe during the 1950s and early 1960s, notably with expatriate American conductor Dean Dixon.
 Her instrument during those years was a 1698 "long pattern" Stradivarius once owned by Joseph Joachim She also appeared as piano accompanist with string player colleagues.